rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 This strategy builds source code into a docker image.
 The source code is usually stored in a git repository.
 If it is a private git repository, you need to [add a source secret](/core-concepts/secrets/source-secret) to access the repository contents. rapyuta.io uses ***ROS Builder***, a subset of *catkin build*, to build source code into a docker image.
+If a package contains a ROS component, the component's ROS version can be *Kinetic* or *Melodic*.
+When building the source code, the ***ROS Builder*** takes into account its corresponding component's ROS version.

 Set the **Executable Type** as **Git** and provide the url address of a git repository.
 Suppose you want to add the address of a git repository